android/user-interface-samples/People/README.md

 The launcher shortcut menu for an app may be composed of:
 1. [Static shortcuts](https://developer.android.com/guide/topics/ui/shortcuts/creating-shortcuts#static) (always displayed, sometimes capped to a max of 3).
 2. Highly [ranked](https://developer.android.com/reference/androidx/core/content/pm/ShortcutInfoCompat.Builder#setRank(int)) dynamic shortcuts, filling in remaining spaces not taken by static shortcuts.
-3. Associated notifications notifications for the app
+3. Associated notifications notifications for the app.

 Publishing dynamic shortcuts via ([ShortcutManager#setDynamicShortcuts()](https://developer.android.com/reference/android/content/pm/ShortcutManager.html#setDynamicShortcuts(java.util.List%3Candroid.content.pm.ShortcutInfo%3E)), [#addDynamicShortcuts()](https://developer.android.com/reference/android/content/pm/ShortcutManager.html#addDynamicShortcuts(java.util.List%3Candroid.content.pm.ShortcutInfo%3E)) or [#pushDynamicShortcut()](https://developer.android.com/reference/android/content/pm/ShortcutManager.html#pushDynamicShortcut(android.content.pm.ShortcutInfo))) may make it appear in the list of available shortcuts in the launcher, visible on long-press.
 Apps should maintain the published shortcuts by removing the dynamic shortcuts which are not intended to be present in the launcher.
 See question on "How should I maintain my dynamic shortcuts and handle back compat".